Imperfection is perfection.

 It is fundamentally human to be flawed and takes some inner strength to show vulnerability.

-Once we can be more comfortable sharing our imperfections, we can make a connection and feel more at ease with others.
+Once we can be more comfortable with our imperfections, we can feel more connected to other people and have more satisfying social lives.

-You discover that you have more in common with the other person than you initially thought because you were willing to embrace imperfection.
+You discover that you have more in common than you initially thought because you both have said the wrong things to others, forgotten your significant other’s birthday, stutter when you’re nervous, and have gone through painful breakups.

 7 WAYS TO EMBRACE IMPERFECTION